Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

 ## Up next:

-Next time we'll cover a few more commands, a command list, and we'll write a full suite of Rspec tests to make sure our commands do what we expect them to!
+Next time we'll cover a few more commands, a command list, and then we'll write a full suite of Rspec tests to make sure our commands do what we expect them to!